 - Trees also remove other air pollutants such as sulfur dioxide, nitrogen dioxide, ozone, carbon monoxide and particulate matter through the photosynthetic process.

 Urban forests protect our water:

 - During a major rainstorm, trees intercept the rain on their leaves, branches and trunks and thereby reduce stormwater runoff by preventing the water from reaching the ground.
 The tree cover in Boulder reduces stormwater runoff by approximately 422 million gallons valued at $5.58 Million.
-For every 5% of tree cover added to a community, stormwater runoff is reduced by approximately 2%.
+For every 5 percent of tree cover added to a community, stormwater runoff is reduced by approximately 2 percent.

 - Trees reduce topsoil erosion, prevent harmful land pollutants contained in the soil from getting into our waterways, and ensure that our groundwater supplies are continually being replenished.